BERT and Mission Statement

 Wayland Middle School is a community of learners.
 We strive to provide a rigorous, stimulating academic environment in which students find both challenge and support.
 We nurture a sense of curiosity, connection, and love of learning that extends beyond the middle school years.
 With equal regard, we support the development of social skills by encouraging a fundamental respect for oneself, our environment, and the larger world.
 Our house mentors - Henry David Thoreau, Rachel Louise Carson, and Martin Luther King, Jr. – model for us individual and collective responsibility and our role in fostering justice.
 We promote their teachings as we care for every member of our community.

 As a thoughtful teaching and learning environment, we reflect on our mission statement – its language, its meaning, and how to best represent and remind ourselves of its integral role in all we do.
 An outcome of this process is BERT.
+BERT embodies the community values at the heart of this mission statement – belonging, empathy, respect, and trust – and signifies the collective responsibility we share in teaching, understanding, and living these values.

 School Organization and Academic Program